utshomax/postman-docs/src/pages/docs/sending-requests/capturing-request-data/capturing-http-requests.md

 If you are using APIs to build client-side applications like mobile apps, websites, or desktop applications, you may want to inspect the actual HTTP and HTTPS request traffic that's being sent and received in the application.
 Sometimes you might discover APIs that aren't even documented.
 You can capture network traffic, including requests, responses, and cookies, using the proxy that's built into Postman.

-> You can also use the Postman proxy to automatically sync cookies from a Chrome browser to the Postman cookie jar.
+> You can also use the Postman proxy to automatically sync cookies from a browser to the Postman cookie jar.
 Learn more about [syncing cookies](/docs/sending-requests/capturing-request-data/syncing-cookies/).

 ## Contents